-I offer creative supervision to students, counsellors, psychotherapists and other professionals.
+I offer creative and consultancy supervision to students, counsellors, psychotherapists, social workers and managers and other professionals across different sectors.

 I personally find supervision incredibly valuable.
 It helps me improve my clinical thinking, practical skills, work with unfamiliar client issues, identify blind spots, and share thoughts on new techniques.
 But it's not just about me - as a supervisor, my aim is to provide a healthy challenge that encourages my supervisees' development, helping them build their confidence and trust in themselves and what they bring to each session with their clients.
 Supervision is an essential part of ensuring the safety of clients and creating a ‘safe enough’ environment for supervisees to grow and learn about themselves as professional psychotherapists and counsellors.

-Creative supervision facilitates the use of both the left and right hemispheres of the brain, it can offer the opportunity for deeper insights into the unconscious processes of both the therapist and the client and empowers the therapist to tap into their own wisdom as well as hearing mine!
+Creative supervision facilitates the use of both the left and right hemispheres of the brain, it can offer the opportunity for deeper insights into the unconscious processes of both the therapist and the client and to identify different parts of the therapist and the clients are at play and what impact that has on them individually and in the relationship.
+It empowers the therapist to tap into their own wisdom as well as hearing mine!

 So, if you're a mental health professional, don't be afraid to seek out creative clinical supervision – it's a valuable resource for improving your practice and providing the best possible care for your clients.